Need Answers?

 Sadly, it is not correct!!
 Most of the population are statistically unhealthy.
 Australians generally are overweight, eat a bad diet and are sedentary.

-More than 12.5 million or 67% of Australians are either overweight or obese; approximately 47% have one or more chronic health condition; and approximately 1.5 million suffer from diabetes.
+More than 12.5 million or 66% of Australians are either overweight or obese; approximately 47% have one or more chronic health condition; and approximately 1.5 million suffer from diabetes.

 If we assume that we would all love to be healthy, why is the health of most Australians so appalling?
 Perhaps it’s a lack of information.
 Australians, particularly older persons, need some clear guidelines on how to remain healthy as they age.

-Hopefully this Website can assist!
+Hopefully this website can assist!

 -